LcosmosS/S.T.A.R.-Program/README.md

 ## **The S.T.A.R.
 Trilogy Architecture**

-This repository represents the **unified theory layer** of a three‑part research program:
+This repository represents the **theory layering** of a three‑part research program:

 ### **1. ACSC — Geometry**
 *Arithmetic–Cosmic Structure Conjecture*